vaimalaviya1233/App-Toolkit-for-Android/README.md

 # Feedback

-We are constantly updating and improving AppToolkit to give you the best possible experience.
+We are constantly updating and improving App Toolkit to give you the best possible experience.
 If you have any suggested features or improvements, please leave a review.
 In case something is not working correctly please let me know.
 When posting a low rating please describe what is wrong to give the possibility to fix that issue.